-On this page, below, are in reverse chronological order various publications all linking better vitamin D supply with better Covid-19 outcomes.
+On this page, below, and the page “Covid19”, are in reverse chronological order various publications and letters all linking better vitamin D supply with better Covid-19 outcomes.

 In a nutshell: At our latitude and climate in Scotland, and because we all live and work indoors, we are ALL chronically undersupplied of vitamin D. I would recommend for ALL adults to take the safe maximal dose (defined by NHS, UK and European bodies): daily 4,000 IU (= 100 mcg), summer and winter.